OliverCrimson/python-project-lvl1/README.md

 The games are:
-	Even-game, where you should answer if the digit shown is even or not.
+-Even-game, where you should answer if the digit shown is even or not.
-	Finding the greatest common divisor among two shown digits.
+-Finding the greatest common divisor among two shown digits.
-	Progression.
+-Progression.
 A list of numbers is shown you, but one digit is missing.
 You type missing digit.
-	Prime numbers.
+-Prime numbers.
 You should tell whether shown number is prime or not.
-	Calculator.
+-Calculator.
 There you should solve an expression.

 Installation:
-	Save dist folder on your computer and run $make package-install After package is installed, run any of the following commands through console. brain-calc to run calculator game.
+-Save dist folder on your computer and run $make package-install -After package is installed, run any of the following commands through console.
+-brain-calc to run calculator game.
-	brain-progression to run find-missing-number in progression list game. brain-even to run game where you should choose whether the shown number is even or not. brain-gcd runs the greatest common divisor game. brain-prime runs game where you should answer if shown number is prime or not.
+-brain-progression to run find-missing-number in progression list game.
+-brain-even to run game where you should choose whether the shown number is even or not.
+-brain-gcd runs the greatest common divisor game.
+-brain-prime runs game where you should answer if shown number is prime or not.

 ### Brain-even demo:
 [![asciicast](https://asciinema.org/a/014Tr6bAwffjtYYT8wDHTksoD.svg)](https://asciinema.org/a/014Tr6bAwffjtYYT8wDHTksoD)